axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 Nmap done: 1 IP address (1 host up) scanned in 50.44 seconds
 ```

-**Remember:** By default, **Nmap** only target the 1000 most common ports.
-You can find the full list here: [https://github.com/nmap/nmap/blob/master/nmap-services](https://github.com/nmap/nmap/blob/master/nmap-services).
-However, they are sorted by port numbers, not by open frequency.
+**Remember:** By default, **Nmap** will scans the 1000 most common TCP ports on the targeted host(s).
+Make sure to read the [documentation](https://nmap.org/docs.html) if you need to scan more ports or change default behaviors.
 {: .notice--warning}

-Okay, we are on a DC (**HTB.LOCAL**) and we have a few interesting ports, including a Web server running on TCP/80.
-Let's start with that.
+Okay, we are on the domain controller for **htb.local** and we have a few interesting open ports, including **HTTP** (80/TCP) and **HTTPS** (443/TCP).

 ## HTTP Recon

-To do the HTTP reconnaissance we used [gobuster](https://github.com/OJ/gobuster), a tool to brute-force directories and files.
+Let's start by doing a quick HTTP reconnaissance with [gobuster](https://github.com/OJ/gobuster), a tool to brute-force directories and files.
+Here we used a common wordlist to enumerate the directories.

 ```bash
 $ gobuster dir -u http://10.129.250.238 -w /usr/share/wordlists/dirb/common.txt